Marquis Daniels: Dallas Mavericks (2003–2006)

 After going undrafted in the 2003 NBA draft, Daniels joined the Dallas Mavericks for the 2003 NBA Summer League and later signed a one-year deal with the Mavericks.
 Daniels was mostly a third-stringer during his rookie season, used only when victory was all but sure.
 In the short minutes he was on the floor however, he showed flashes of brilliance.
 When Steve Nash was out with a stomach flu, head coach Don Nelson plugged in Daniels as the starting point guard and the rookie delivered with a near triple-double finishing with 14 points, 9 rebounds and 9 assists followed by a 16-point, 7 rebound and 8 assist game.

-Although his reign as a starter was cut short, Nelson grew tired of the team's lackluster play following a third-straight loss and decided to bring back the classic small ball line-up in a 118–88 triumph over the Orlando Magic on March 28, 2004.
-This line-up had the 6'9" Antoine Walker at center and Daniels at shooting guard, and was the permanent starting five member until their post-season demise.
+Although his time as a starter was short, after the team played struggled with Daniels out of the starting line-up decided to bring him back and put him back in the classic small ball line-up in a 118–88 triumph over the Orlando Magic on March 28, 2004.
+This line-up had the 6'9" Antoine Walker at center and Daniels at shooting guard, and was the permanent starting five member until their premature post-season demise.
 Daniels averaged 19.7 points, 6 rebounds and 5 assists during that 10-game stretch.

 In July 2004, Daniels re-joined the Mavericks for the 2004 NBA Summer League and later signed a six-year, $38 million contract with the Mavericks.